RobustFormer: Noise-Robust Pre-training for images and videos: Methods

 \subsection{Wavelet Embedding}

 Let $\mathbf{X}^{t\times h\times w\times c}$ be the original downsampled and clipped video sequence of sequence length $t$, height $h$, width $w$ and channels $c$.
 We start with the generation of transformation matrices based on the selected wavelet filters.
 This step is critical as it defines the low-pass and high-pass filters that are applied in the transformation process.
-Wavelet Filter Coefficients: Define the wavelet by its low-pass (L) and high-pass (H) filter coefficients.
+We define the wavelet by low-pass (L) and high-pass (H) filter coefficients as $\mathbf{L}=[l_1,l_2,\ldots,l_n],\, $ and $\mathbf{H}=[h_1,h_2,\ldots,h_n]$.
+In this work, we employ Haar wavelets due to their computational efficiency and effectiveness in noise reduction.